Top 10 Scenic Roads Loch Lomond

 5.4miles

 Shore Road runs alongside Loch Long from Ardentinny to Blairmore and then Kilmun.
-Just ahead of Kilmun, the loch on your left becomes Holy Loch.
-A pretty road with things to do at the three villages.
-Check out our Cowal Road Trip guide, which also has information about a loop that includes Loch Eck, Benmore Botanic Garden, Glenbranter, Kilmun Arboretum and Puck's Glen.
+Just ahead of Kilmun, the loch on your left becomes Holy Loch—a pretty road with things to do at the three villages.
+Check out our Cowal Road Trip guide, which also has information about a loop that includes Loch Eck, Benmore Botanic Garden, Glenbranter, Kilmun Arboretum, and Puck's Glen.
 Unlike many roads on this list, it has a good bus service connecting Ardentinny with Toward Point (past Dunoon).

 Shore Road, Ardentinny, Loch Long